gipo999/tomcat-webapp-boilerplate/README.md

 Proof of concept for a tomcat webapp boilerplate with automated testing and security checks.

-Many features are ported from <https://github.com/gipo999/smispi>
+Many features are ported from <https://github.com/gipo999/smispi>, please refer to that repository for additional notes and documentation.

 ## Features